MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/localization.md

 ### Step 1 - Set up your environment to display a language that isn't English

-To test your visual, you'll need Power BI to use a language that isn't English.
+To test your visual, set Power BI to a language that isn't English.
 This section shows how to change the settings of Power BI Desktop and Power BI service, so that they use a local language that isn't English.

-* **Power BI Desktop** - Download the localized version of Power BI desktop from https://powerbi.microsoft.com.
+* **Power BI Desktop** - Download the localized version of Power BI desktop from https://powerbi.microsoft.com

 * **Power BI service** - If you're using Power BI service (web portal), change your language in settings: